impress-org/Open-Table-Widget-Pro/readme.txt

 3. A view of the widget in the WP Admin widgets view version 1.1 (it may look different depending on your version).

 == Changelog ==
+= 1.8.2 =
+* Fix: Don't allow widget settings to be translated.
+Prevents widget language from being output in a translated format, thus breaking the JS.
+* Fix: Also remove internationalization from Widget Theme settings since they are converted into markup.

 = 1.8.1 =
 * Hotfix for supporting international restaurants correctly.